-The above numerical results supports the existence of the string-linked singlet simplex in the $\text{SU}(N)$ fermion model\cite{arovas_simplex_2008}.
-This simplex has higher energy than the loop-like ones or more highly-linked ones.
-It could be explained by the effect of one-dimensional systems extending the effective interaction range.
+The above numerical results support the existence of the string-linked singlet simplex in the $\text{SU}(N)$ fermion model\cite{arovas_simplex_2008}.
+This simplex has higher energy than the loop-like ones or more strongly linked ones.
+It can be explained by the effect of one-dimensional systems extending the effective interaction range.